dani-beltran/my-deno-api-sandbox/README.md

 ### /controllers

-HTTP API REST controllers.
-Classes performing HTTP parametters validation and pointing to the corresponding service.
+Controllers receive HTTP requests, validate them and run the corresponding service passing the payload pre-processed to it.

 ### /logic